roylejw/AGRF-Pacbio-scripts/README.md

   </a>
 </div>

-<h3 align="center">An AGRF repository for manipulating, assembling and analysis HiFi data in AWS</h3>
+<h3 align="center">An AGRF repository for manipulating, assembling and analysing HiFi data in AWS</h3>

 <!-- GETTING STARTED -->